RIHS PhD Award

 - RIHS affiliation must be mentioned in the thesis.

-- Portfolio of training preferentially included in the thesis.
+- Portfolio of training must be included in the thesis.

 - Motivation for the nomination by one of the supervisors (max 250 words)